 Felovis was described as nervous, high strung, fast moving, and short in stature.
 He never talked during his act, but performed to music.

-Felovis married English singer (contralto) Jennie Allen and had 2 girls with her.
+Felovis married English singer (contralto) Jennie Allen, but eventually they divorced.
+He later married Margaret Cummings, a professional dancer and former Tiller girl.
+The couple had 2 girls.
 He eventually retired to Manchester, England before passing away in 1982 in Cheadle, Cheshire, England.

 Below you can see some additional photos and illustrations of Felovis.